 Studying Foreign Languages One Step at a Time (Conclusion)

-Unlike a college or language school course, your learning process will never really end.
+Unlike a college or Language Training school course, your learning process will never really end.
 You will always find interesting new words, phrases, and wordplay to learn and subsequently use as you go.
 You must give yourself time to adjust to how the foreign language sounds and looks like on paper before giving up.